Prague uprising (1848): Uprising

 "Amazon" on the barricade on Malé náměstí.

 The Mass was attended by the patriotic retired priest Jan Arnold (1785–1872), the brother of the radical democrat Emanuel Arnold.
 After the Mass, the participants did not disperse and marched through the city in a procession.
 Around noon, they were stopped by the army in Celetná Street.
 This ignited a spark of rebellion led by students and radical Democrats (the Liberals stayed away and sought a compromise with Windischgrätz).
 Many barricades were erected in Prague, where the 12th – 14th century was fought.
 On the very first day of the uprising, June 12, a stray bullet probably killed Prince Windischgrätz's wife as she stood at a window watching street fights.
 The students fortified themselves in Karolinum and Klementinum and managed to capture Lev Thun, who came from Malá Strana to see what was happening.
 The next day, Thun refused to mediate negotiations with the students with Windischgrätz.
 Thun was eventually released at the urging of Palacký, Šafárik and Borovský.

 The bombing of Prague by General Windischgrätz's army.

-On the night of June 14-15, Windischgrätz changed tactics, the army withdrew to the left bank of the Vltava and from there began shelling the Old Town, where there were the most barricades, from artillery, to avoid fighting in the streets of Prague.
+On the night of June 14–15, Windischgrätz changed tactics: the army withdrew to the left bank of the Vltava and from there began shelling the Old Town, where there were the most barricades, to avoid fighting in the streets of Prague.
 News of the uprising in Prague was well received in the Czech countryside.
 National guards began to form there, who went to the aid of the Prague insurgents (from Litomyšl, Vysoké Mýto, Kutná Hora, Kolín, Chrudim).
-They could no longer influence the course of the fighting.
-On June 17, the insurgents capitulated.
+However, they could no longer influence the course of the fighting, and the insurgents capitulated on June 17.
 About 43 people died during the fighting.

 On June 18, a state of siege was declared throughout Prague and rioters began to be arrested.
 On June 26, the National Committee was dissolved due to the participation of some of its members in the June uprising.
 On July 20, the siege was lifted and the situation in the Czech lands calmed down.
 The revolution then took place mainly in Vienna.

 Aftermath

 During the uprising, 43 insurgents were killed and 63 were injured.
 A total of 14 dead and 71 wounded were in Windischgrätz's army.

-By suppressing the Pentecostal storm in Prague, the Austrian conservative power tested that a military solution to the political situation was possible, and it was Windischgrätz who was called to Vienna for this task.
+By suppressing the Pentecostal storm in Prague, the Austrian conservative power tested the possibility of a military solution to the political situation.

-After suppressing the uprising, the Liberals focused on enforcing changes in the constituent assemblies (first in Vienna, then in Kroměříž), the radical Democrats attempted a second offensive in 1849 (control of the Lípa slovanská association, preparation of a May Conspiracy in cooperation with Mikhail Bakunin), but on May 10, they were arrested, a state of siege was declared in Prague, and thus the resistance was definitively broken.
+After suppressing the uprising, the Liberals focused on enforcing changes in the constituent assemblies (first in Vienna, then in Kroměříž).
+The radical Democrats attempted a second offensive in 1849 (control of the Lípa slovanská association, preparation of a May Conspiracy in cooperation with Mikhail Bakunin), but on May 10, they were arrested, a state of siege was declared in Prague, and thus the resistance was definitively broken.